 Providing pastoral support to staff, students and families

-Port Augusta Secondary School is supported by a Pastoral Care Worker (PCW) whose role it is to:
+Port Augusta Secondary School is supported by a Pastoral Care Worker (PCW).

 - Work closely and in partnership with leadership and other well-being staff in the school to provide pastoral care and practical support to students, families and staff as requested.